-Figure 4: Angular distributions of the Higgs boson in the $e^+e^- \rightarrow H\gamma$ process at $\sqrt{s} = 500$ GeV.
-The right panel signifies the relative magnitude of the NLO QCD corrections.
-CEPC ILC The NLO QCD correction is negligible at CEPC energy Integrated cross section versus CM energy (LO)
+Figure 3: Differential cross sections for $e^+e^- \rightarrow H\gamma$ at $\sqrt{s} = 240$ GeV (left panel) and $\sqrt{s} = 500$ GeV (right panel).
+CEPC ILC The NLO QCD correction is negligible at CEPC energy Integrated cross section versus CM energy (LO) Interesting interference patter arise: double hump structure

-Figure 5: The LO cross section as a function of \sqrt{s} (the solid line).
-To trace the origin of the nontrivial line shape, we deliberately isolate the contributions from two classes of diagrams.
-The dotted, dashed and dot-dashed lines represent the contribution from diagrams involving the top quark loop, that from all other diagrams involving weak gauge bosons in the loop, and their interference, respectively.
-At asymptotically high energy, sigma_LO \sim 1/s Integrated cross section versus CM energy (NLO)
+Figure 4: The LO cross section as a function of \sqrt{s} (The solid line).
+To trace the origin of the nontrivial line shape, we deliberately list the contributions from two classes of diagrams.
+The dotted, dashed and dot-dashed lines represent the contributions from the top quark loop, from all other diagrams that involve weak gauge bosons, and their interference, respectively.
+Integrated cross section versus CM energy (NLO)

-Figure 6: The total cross section as a function of \sqrt{s} , both at LO and NLO in α_s .
-The vertical band with $\sqrt{s} = 2m_t \pm 5$ GeV signifies the threshold region, inside which the perturbative expansion is expected to break down and our fixed-order predictions become invalid.
-At asymptotically high energy, sigma_NLO $\sim 1/s^2$ Caveat: fixed order breaks down near ttbar threshold, need resummation of Coulomb gluon to all orders Summary and Outlook - Mixed EW-QCD correction for the Higgsstrahlung process appears to be significant, about 1% of LO cross sections - 2.
+Figure 5: The integrated cross sections as a function of \sqrt{s} , both at LO and NLO.
+Near the ILC energy, the QCD correction seems to be sizable Summary and Outlook - Mixed EW-QCD correction for the Higgsstrahlung process appears to be significant, about 1% of LO cross sections - 2.
 Strong α -scheme dependence observed, also sizable uncertainty arising from input parameters.
 So far, cannot meet precision of CEPC measurement.
 What we can do to improve?